TonyDeRosia/enshrouded_world_duplicator/README.md

 ---

 ## **Final Reminder**
-This tool **overwrites the target world completely**.
-Double-check your selections before confirming. **Back up your files** to avoid irreversible changes.
+This tool creates a **new copy** of your selected world, leaving the original intact. **Back up your files** to avoid unexpected issues.

 Enjoy duplicating your Enshrouded worlds safely! 🚀